wso2/docs-ei/en/micro-integrator/docs/references/connectors/ceridiandayforce-connector/ceridiandayforce-connector-example.md

 ## Configure the connector in WSO2 Integration Studio

-Follow these steps to set up the ESB Solution Project and import Dayforce connector into it.
+Follow these steps to set up the Integration Project and import Dayforce connector into it.

 {!references/connectors/importing-connector-to-integration-studio.md!}